pairinteraction/pairinteraction/doc/sphinx/installation.rst

 All methods install the graphical user interface of pairinteraction.
 It allows for calculating pair potential, taking into account electric and magnetic fields.
 In addition, all methods except for the binary installers, provide a Python library which can be used to write your own code and have more fine-grained control over what pairinteraction does.
-Quantities as matrix elements, eigenenergies, or excitation dynamics can be calculated.
 For usage examples visit the :ref:`tutorials <Tutorials>` section of the documentation.

 Using Pip